wkumari/draft-wkumari-dnsop-localroot-bcp/draft-wkumari-dnsop-localroot-bcp.md

 {: #iana-list-format}

-IANA will publish a list of root zone sources for TBD-URL.
+IANA will publish a list of IANA root zone sources for TBD-URL.
 This list may be used in steps 1a - 1c as described in {{iana-list-format}}.
 The list can be used either by the resolver software or operating system at distribution time (1.b), by a network operator when